peterpme/redux-crud-api-middleware/README.md

 const DELETE_PRODUCT_FAILURE = 'DELETE_PRODUCT_FAILURE'
 ```

-The api should be configurable to handle different scenarios and different libraries. `Fetch` or `axios` would be a good first project.
+The api should be configurable to handle different scenarios and different libraries.
+- `fetch`
+- `axios`
+- `superagent` are all decent starters.
+I'd be willing to work either either of these with the potential to throw in your own config in later releases.

 Possible `crudApi` implementation (with some holes)